yongcongwang/blog/source/_posts/coding/Compile-Optimization-of-Cpp-Project.md

 In linux platform, we use GCC to compile our code.
 When you invoke GCC, it normally does preprocessing, compilation, assembly and linking.

 ### Parallel compilation
 In Linux platform we use `GNU/Make` tool to compile code.
 When we execute make command, we should use the `-j` option to define parallel jobs.
-In the bash script we use `$(nporc)` to get the number of cpu core as the `-j` parameter and increase the compilation performance.
+In the bash script we use `$(nproc)` to get the number of cpu core as the `-j` parameter and increase the compilation performance.
 ```bash
 make -C build -j$(nproc) install
 ```